noamkfir/testcon-legacy-code-black-hole/README.md

 So we write an appropriate test and fix the code for the new test.

 We modify both the app code and the test code.

+## Step 8

+PhantomJS, which is used to run the tests, does not yet support native promises.
+So we install and execute a polyfill to the test code.

+In a real app, we would find a more general way to resolve this issue for all our test code.